ZQPei/deep_sort_pytorch/README.md

 # Deep Sort with PyTorch

 ## Latest Update(07-22)
+Changes
-- bug fix (Thanks @JieChen91 and @yingsen1 for bug reporting)
+- bug fix (Thanks @JieChen91 and @yingsen1 for bug reporting).
-- using batch for feature extracting for each frame, which lead to a small speed up
+- using batch for feature extracting for each frame, which lead to a small speed up.
+- code improvement.

+Futher improvement direction
+- Train detector on specific dataset rather than the official one.
+- Retrain REID model on pedestrain dataset for better performance.
+- Replace YOLOv3 detector with advanced ones.

+Any contributions to this repository is welcome!

 ![](images/demo.gif)